Heaust-ops/rauxy/README.md

 once you clone the repo, `chmod +x ./rauxy` to make the binary executable

-and add a bash alias, `alias rauxy="/path/to/rauxy"` for easy global access!
+add a bash alias, `alias rauxy="/path/to/rauxy"` for easy global access

+and if you forget the commands, `rauxy help` to see usage!

 Have fun! :)